Configuration

 Shorthands

-Shorthands are defined directly on your createTamagui
+Shorthands are defined on createTamagui

-Here's an example of a partial shorthands configuration:
+.
+Here's an example of a partial

-const shorthands = {ac: 'alignContent',ai: 'alignItems',als: 'alignSelf',bblr: 'borderBottomLeftRadius',bbrr: 'borderBottomRightRadius',bc: 'backgroundColor',br: 'borderRadius',btlr: 'borderTopLeftRadius',btrr: 'borderTopRightRadius',f: 'flex',// ...} as constexport default createTamagui({shorthands,})
+// the as const ensures types work with the optional `onlyAllowShorthands` optionconst shorthands = {ac: 'alignContent',ai: 'alignItems',als: 'alignSelf',bblr: 'borderBottomLeftRadius',bbrr: 'borderBottomRightRadius',bg: 'backgroundColor',br: 'borderRadius',btlr: 'borderTopLeftRadius',btrr: 'borderTopRightRadius',f: 'flex',// ...} as constexport default createTamagui({shorthands,})

 Props